gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 *(Please add your implementation summary review here)*
 ### Class diagrams
 (*Class diagrams and their discussion in natural language.*)
-#### Update minimap
+#### Update leak display
 ![img.png](img.png)
-This class diagram is related to the frequent calling of the minimap update method that ensures pending updates are drawn to the minimap.
+This class diagram is related to the frequent calling of the renderer update method that updates the minimap, ensuring pending updates are drawn it.
-In the user story scenario, these are tiles labelled as leaking in the ``Leaks`` singleton class.
+In the user story scenario, these updates concern tiles labelled as leaking in the ``Leaks`` singleton class.
+It also covers drawing the rendering of the overlay that shows leaks close to the player.

 The ``DesktopLauncher`` is executed to launch the game and start running it.
 It is a specialization of ``ClientLauncher``, which during setup, adds an instance of ``Renderer`` (an implementation of ``ApplicationListener``), among other modules, to the ``ApplicationCore`` super class.